saintzaw/tp/docs/UserGuide.md

 **Function**

-To know how many more planned modules is needed to fulfil your graduation requirements, you can use this command to track how many modular credits of a [module type](#8-glossary) you have already added to the module planner.
+To know how far you are from fulfilling your graduation requirements, you can use this command to track how many modular credits of a [module type](#8-glossary) you have already added to your module plan.
-Modganiser will list out all the modules that you have planned under that specific [module type](#8-glossary) and display how many more modular credits is needed before you meet the graduation requirements for it.
+Modganiser will then list out all the modules that you have planned under that specific [module type](#8-glossary) and display how many more modular credits is needed before you meet the graduation requirements for that [module type](#8-glossary).
 Additionally, you can also track all the planned modules filtered by their [module type](#8-glossary) at once if you wish to do so.

 |  [Parameter](#8-glossary)  |                   Description                    |        Accepted Inputs        |